-The SDRC meets in a team of three members.
-They are real estate or mortgage broker licence holders, and are appointed by the OACIQ Board of Directors.
+The SDRC meets in a team of three members, appointed by the OACIQ Board of Directors.

 To issue an opinion, the Review Committee reviews the entire investigation file of the syndic, as it was constituted when he or she decided not to file a complaint.
 In its analysis, the Committee cannot review facts that have not been brought to the Syndic's attention during the investigation.